yangemuelab/yangemuelab.github.io/_pages/about.md

 <div class="home-intro-media">
   <img src="/images/ImpactLoading.jpg" alt="Impact Loading Scenarios in Life and Lab">
-  <p>"EMUE - Extreme Mechanics for Underground Engineering"</p>
+  <p>"Impact loading scenariors in life and laboratory"</p>
 </div>

 <div class="home-intro-text">
   <p>
-    Welcome to the EMUE Lab in the College of Civil and Transportation Engineering at Shenzhen University.
-Our mission is to <strong>see, understand, predict, and design the behavior of structural materials (rocks, concrete, and high-performance composites) under extreme loading conditions</strong>, through a combination of experiments, physics-based theoretical and computational modeling, artifical intelligence, and additive manufacturing.
+    Welcome to the EMUE (Extreme Mechanics for Underground Engineering) Lab in the College of Civil and Transportation Engineering at Shenzhen University.
+Our mission is to <strong>see, understand, predict, and design the behavior of structural materials (rocks, concrete, and high-performance composites) under extreme loading conditions (such as impact, shock and blast)</strong>, through a combination of experiments, physics-based theoretical and computational modeling, artifical intelligence, and additive manufacturing.
 Our goal is to ensure the success and safety of real-world applications in critical sectors where extreme loading scenarios prevail.
 We are particularly interested in applying our foundamental research to <strong>underground engineering</strong>, but our research also has wide applications in defense, energy, and space.
 You can explore our current work on our <a href="/research/">Research</a> and <a href="/publications/">Publications</a> pages.
   </p>
 </div>